| DCL Manual |

 1: module Formulas: org.foo.formulas.* 2: only Formulas can-access java.lang.Math

-groups the classes from package org.foo.formulas
+Formulas groups the classes from package org.foo.formulas (line 1).

-Then, in line 2, a restriction only allows module Formulas
+Then, in line 2, a restriction only allows module Formulas to access the standard Java class that provides mathematical operations.

 Otherwise, DCL will report an architectural violation (divergence).